bbc/childrens-games-starter-pack/docs/settings.md

 ## Config

 A settings config object should be passed in to the `getGMI` function containing the various configurable options available to the player.
-Please note that General Settings (common across all BBC games) should be listed in a separate section to custom settings for the game.
+Please note that General Settings (common across all BBC games) should be listed first in a separate section to custom settings for the game.
+This should contain only audio, subtitles, and motion settings.
+The "title" values can be changed, and multiple "pages" objects can be listed in the array if required.

 For example: